 You can download an app for the Disney Magic Timer™ and other Frozen extras.
-Although it, unfortunately, doesn’t alert your kids as to when to brush different parts of their mouths, the toothbrush itself will pulse to let them know when their two minutes of brushing have elapsed.
+Although, unfortunately, it doesn’t alert your kids when to brush different parts of their mouths, it will pulse to let them know when their two minutes of brushing have elapsed.

 Ages: 8+ years

-If the eyes are the windows to the soul, then the smile is the reflection of the heart.
+If the eyes are windows to the soul, then smiles are the reflection of the heart.
 Keep your child’s smile healthy and radiant by instilling good hygiene habits as early as possible.
-Since anything can be a game if it’s fun, there’s no reason bathroom routines need to feel like a chore, whether it’s brushing teeth or practicing using the toilet on their potty seat.
+Since anything can become a game if it’s fun, there’s no reason bathroom routines need to feel like a chore, whether it’s brushing teeth or practicing using the toilet on their potty seat.
 A little imagination and a great toothbrush will keep your child’s grin white and healthy for life, so they’ll never be afraid to smile their heart out to the world.